 Some companies (including the one we went with) will even offer an airport pickup/drop-off service.
 We had an extra day on either side, so we didn’t take advantage of this, but it is useful to not need an extra rental or taxi into Windhoek (where you’re most likely to pick one of these up).

 When we arrived, Kato welcomed us into her home and offered us tea while we filled out the paperwork (standard liability agreements, fees for additional damage, etc.).
-We talked about our travels thus far, and she was fascinated with our journey.
+We talked about our travels thus far, and our journey fascinated them.
 In fact, she ended up following our very sporadic social media posts of Etosha pictures while we were about and had a lot of compliments for the pictures upon our return.

 She and her husband gave us some pointers on where to go within Etosha, and they insisted we call them straight away if we had any issues setting up the tent, if we broke down, or if we otherwise needed help or advice with any aspect of our excursion.
 We even scraped a bush one of our first days in Etosha, and I was certain they’d use that as an excuse to charge the polishing fee (any other mainstream company would have).
 But they looked at the paint and deemed the light scrape superficial.
 I felt like we were borrowing a truck from a good friend rather than renting from a business.